-- \1 For the installation at an altitude above 1000 m, consider a 3% reduction in the rated current per 500 m increase in altitude. - · Install the inverter at a place where ultraviolet radiation is not applied directly.
+^{1} For the installation at an altitude above 1000 m, consider a 3% reduction in the rated current per 500 m increase in altitude.

 Branch circuit protection

 Class T, Class J, Class CC fuse, or UL 489 Molded Case Circuit Breaker (MCCB) must be provided.
 (Use a product which conforms to the EN or IEC Standard.)